Oregon Firearm Laws

 - • Temporary transfers for hunting/target shooting allowed

-- • Requires completion of approved safety course
+- • Completion of an approved safety course

 - • In-person application with local law enforcement